ShopHopperCA/2022-Webscraper-Project/SquareAndWeebly/README.md

 The content-type for both of these calls is: **application/json**

-Here is a preview on how the "All products call" looks like on the developers tool, for this example we would see at Kaleco's "All products call":
+Here is a preview on how the "All products call" looks like on the developers tool, for this example we will see at Kaleco's "All products call":

 ![img.png](READMEimages/img.png)